quicwg/base-drafts/draft-ietf-quic-transport.md

 estimate of the path RTT when acknowledgments are delayed.
 A packet might be held in the OS kernel or elsewhere on the host before being processed.
-An endpoint MUST NOT include delays that it does not control when populating the ACK Delay field in an ACK frame.
+An endpoint MUST NOT include delays that it does not control when populating the ACK Delay field in an ACK frame, but endpoints SHOULD include delays caused by lack of available decryption keys.

-Since the acknowledgement delay is not used for Initial and Handshake packets, the ACK Delay field in acknowledgements for those packet types SHOULD be set to 0.
+Since the acknowledgement delay is not used for Initial packets, the ACK Delay field in Initial acknowledgements SHOULD be set to 0.

 ### ACK Frames and Packet Protection